Skip to main content

 This works especially well if you are doing an Infinity Cowl, which usually takes about 3 of these sheets to cover your entire design canvas (or roughly 150-180 rounds of charts).

 Want to compare design options?
-This is a great way to test out different charts or layouts to see if you prefer a small Ocean Wave versus a large Tidal Surf, for example.
+This is a great way to test out different charts or layouts to see if you prefer a Octopus or a Lobster, for example.

 Once you're happy with the order and arrangement of your charts, it's time to put them all into the Master Chart.